Visa Traveler

 • Contact

 Most people think that a Schengen visa is only for the Schengen zone.
-Of course, it is, but many non-Schengen countries are also offering VISA-FREE entry for Schengen visa holders.
+Of course, it is, but many non-Schengen countries also offer VISA-FREE entry for Schengen visa holders.

-That’s a whopping 81 VISA-FREE countries for one visa.
+That’s a whopping 81 countries for one visa.

 Unlike US or Canada visas, Schengen visas are not usually long-term visas.
 But if you travel to the Schengen area frequently, your subsequent Schengen visas can be longer.